 The crystal structure (PDB 2JIE) of recombinant BglB with the substrate analog 2-deoxy-2-fluoro-alpha-D-glucopyranose bound was used to identify the substrate binding pocket and the catalytic residues.
 To generate a molecular model approximating the first proposed transition state for the hydrolysis of pNPG, an SN2-like transition state was built and minimized in Spartan based on a 3D conformer of PubChem CID 92930.
 Functional constraints were used to define catalytic distances, angles, and dihedrals between pNPG, the acid-base E164, the nucleophile E353, and Y295, which is proposed to stabilize the nucleophilic glutamate.
-The angle between the attacking oxygen from E353, the anomeric carbon, and the phenolic oxygen was constrained to 180˚, in accordance with an SN2-like mechanism.
+The angle between the attacking oxygen from E353, the anomeric carbon, and the phenolic oxygen was constrained to 180˚, in accordance with an SN2-like mechanism (See supplemental information for details).